GuechtouliAnis/GuechtouliAnis/README.md

 <h2>📜 About Me</h2>
 <p align="left">
-I'm a Data Analyst at the start of my journey in the vast world of data.
+I'm a Data Scientist at the start of my journey in the vast world of data.
 My journey began during a <b>6-month internship</b> at <a href='https://caar.dz/'>CAAR</a>, an insurance company in Algeria, where I developed a <b>data analysis dashboard</b> a project that sparked my passion for turning data into actionable insights.

 I am now a <b>Data Science intern</b> at <a href='https://www.djezzy.dz/'>Djezzy</a>, where I continue to build on my skills and gain hands-on experience in the field of data science.
 </p>